benfulcher/ResearchResources/pages/DoingAPhD.md

 Of course it's very important to pick a research area you're passionate about.
 But having a productive PhD experience often comes down to a strong supervisor-student relationship.
+Here is a nice summary article: [Ten simple rules for choosing a PhD supervisor](https://doi.org/10.1371/journal.pcbi.1009330).

 It's important to:

 - respect the research content and style of your supervisor: read their papers and other outputs they've produced.
 - work productively and feel supported through your PhD candidature: if possible, do a short research project with the potential supervisor to get a feel for the relationship.
 - talk to the supervisor's past and current students to try to get an open and frank understanding of what being their student is like.
 For example, our group has [contact information for all past students](https://dynamicsandneuralsystems.github.io/team/).